Skip to content

 We recommend that you insure yourself with a private liability insurance company.

-The Family Support Centre of the South Westphalia University of Applied Sciences will be the first institution to contact in case of questions concerning the maternity protection.
+The Family Support Centre of the South Westphalia University of Applied Sciences is your first contact regarding questions about maternity protection.

-In order to benefit from the maternity protection period, you will be automatically de-registered from the examinations you have registered for within the protection period.
+If you make use of the maternity leave period, you will automatically be deregistered from the examinations for which you have registered within the maternity leave period.

 Visa and Entry Regulations